 Amounts shown are statutory maxima for first‑tier infractions.
 Recurring or severe breaches may result in higher sanctions.

 Enforcement is handled at the national level.
 Each EU country designates one or more National Enforcement Authorities (NEAs).
-They are responsible for:
+They are actively responsible for:

 It depends on the country, but most allow: